-Her concert activities have taken her around the world.
-She has performed in Austria, Belgium, Germany, Italy, Korea, Malaysia, Spain, Thailand, and throughout the United States.
-Recent reviews on her piano playing include the Aachen Zeitung of Germany: “Hohe Kunst auf den Tasten” (High Art on the Keys), “Hoch anspruchsvolles Repertoire vorgetragen in selten zu horender Perfektion” (A highly challenging repertoire presented with a rare to hear perfection), “Hochkaratigen Klavierkonzert” (a high-profile piano concert).
+Young Hyun Cho’s concert activities have taken her around the globe.
+She has performed in Germany, Austria, Italy, Belgium, Hungary, Spain, Poland, Czech Republic, South Korea, China, Thailand, Malaysia, and throughout the United States.
+Recent reviews on her piano playing include the Aachen Zeitung of Germany: “Hohe Kunst auf den Tasten” (High Art on the Keys).

-Young Hyun Cho has frequently adjudicated at music competitions, including the Dallas Chamber Symphony Orchestra International Piano Competition and the state and regional divisions of the MTNA Music Competition.
+Young Hyun Cho has been a frequent adjudicator for piano competitions.
+She has judged at Dallas Chamber Symphony Orchestra International Competition, State and Regional divisions of the MTNA piano competitions.

 She received her Doctor of Musical Arts degree from the Eastman School of Music, Master’s degree and Graduate Performance Diploma from Peabody Conservatory, and Bachelor’s degree from Seoul National University.
 Her primary teachers include Nelita True, Boris Slutsky and Mikyung Kim.